RISE Treatment Room FAQs

 Your first appointment with a practitioner will include an in-depth consultation to help grasp the best understanding of your body and the treatment you require.
 This will also include treatment of your injury or complaint and will go for approx. 45-minutes.
 It is tailored exclusively to you and your needs, whatever they may be.

 To achieve this, your health professional will aim to obtain a thorough understanding of you, your complaint, as well as your past medical history.
-This may involve them asking detailed questions about accidents, surgeries, family history, and other topics that may seem unrelated at the time but assist your treater in providing the safest and most effective service possible.
+This may involve them asking detailed questions about accidents, surgeries, family history, and other topics that may seem unrelated at the time but assist your practitioner in providing the safest and most effective service possible.

 Some manual therapy treatments are more intense than others, and your body’s response to your session may vary.
 It is generally recommended to avoid intense exercise after an appointment, but some gentler activities may be acceptable.
 Consult with your allied health professional if you have any questions regarding this.